This article contains affiliate links. If you buy any products via these links, we may earn a small commission at no cost to you.

 Over the years, car thieves have become more tech-savvy and are more likely to override factory-fitted security.
 This includes keyless car theft, where they use 'relay technology' to access your car.

 Insurance-approved tracking devices have advanced security.
-This is designed to both deter thieves and recover stolen cars.
+These are designed to both deter thieves and recover stolen cars.

 Due to an increase of car theft, we suspect insurers asking to fit a car tracker might become standard in the future.

-Check the T&Cs of your car insurance policy requires a car tracker so you can avoid any surprises later on.
+If in doubt, check the T&Cs of your car insurance policy.
+If it requires a car tracker it could be worth installing one so you avoid any surprises later on.

 Compare car insurance quotes